I am having an issue where multiple endpoints in our VMware Carbon Black Cloud console are reporting as being in Bypass. How can I resolve this issue?

 Troubleshooting macOS endpoints stuck in bypass

-Ensure that full disk access has been applied to endpoints running the VMware Carbon Black Cloud macOS sensor.
+- Ensure that full disk access (FDA) has been granted on endpoints running the VMware Carbon Black Cloud macOS sensor.

 There are a number of reasons that can cause the VMware Carbon Black Cloud sensor to get stuck in bypass: